McDonnell Douglas KC-10 Extender: KC-10 Extender

 The KC-10 Extender first flew in July 1980.
 In October 1980 the first aerial refuel sortie was performed.
 The KC-10 is largely based on the design of the civilian DC-10-30CF, a convertible cargo/passenger transport variant with an extended range compared to the baseline DC-10-10.
 For the KC-10, unnecessary features including most windows and lower cargo doors were removed, an improved cargo-handling system was added and the avionics were tailored to the military's needs.
 The KC-10 retained an 88% commonality with its civilian counterparts, giving it greater access to the worldwide commercial support system.

 Early aircraft featured a distinctive light gray and white paint scheme typical of that era.
 A gray-green camouflage scheme was used on later tankers.
-The paint scheme was switched to the Air Force standard gray color by the late 1990s.
+The paint scheme was switched to the USAF standard gray color by the late 1990s.